 Increased inflammation can lead to a greater likelihood of other diseases, such as:

-One review also suggests that there may be no substantial difference between “food-grade” (undegraded) and degraded carrageenan.
+One also suggests that there may be no substantial difference between “food-grade” (undegraded) and degraded carrageenan.
 Degraded carrageenan is a carcinogenic (cancer-causing) version that isn’t approved.
 It’s even used to induce inflammation in animal studies.
 According to Cornucopia, test results of food-grade carrageenan carried at least 5 percent degraded carrageenan.
 One sample had about 25 percent.

 But many of the studies conducted on the dangers of carrageenan were on animals and cells.
 Reports of bloating, irritable bowel syndrome, and other digestive issues are mostly self-reported.
 People also report relief when they drop carrageenan from their diet.